 - Add the garlic, ginger, lemon juice, tomato paste, sugar and cinnamon stick and stir until the mix is hot.

 - Slow cook as per your slow cooker.
 Eg old school slow cookers may take 8 hours or longer until beef is tender, newer models may take as little as 4 hours if set on high.
-The main rule of thumb with slow cookers is keep coking until the meat is tender.
+The main rule of thumb with slow cookers is keep cooking until the meat is tender.

 - Stir through the chopped coriander and serve with your favourite Indian accompaniments: rice, papadums, raita, chutney, or some simple mixed veggies or my favourite: Saag- spinach and cheese curry.